 About the Visual Shakespeare Project

-Our Paris Exhibition
+Our Paris Exhibition November 2021 - March 2022

 The project has proven to be a great success, thanks to the inclusion of some wonderful and talented actors.
-The first of these was the Parisian actor/director Rodolphe Fonty from The Theatre du Nord-Ouest in Paris, who has become a dear friend and permanent collaborator in this Project.
-He is pictured on this webpage.
-Rodolphe and his actor friends have appeared in these paintings and Rodolphe curated an exhibition of these paintings in Paris.
-You can view a discussion of two paintings from the theatre event, which opened the exhibition, here:
+The first of these was the Parisian actor/director Rodolphe Fonty from The Theatre du Nord-Ouest.
+He has become a dear friend and permanent collaborator on this project, and you can see him pictured on this webpage.
+Rodolphe and his colleagues have appeared in these paintings, and Rodolphe curated an exhibition of the works in Paris.
+He also produced three concurrent theatrical events there.

 Henry VIII and Macbeth